Life in the Sixth Form

-Students must arrive at the Academy for 8:15am ready for Lesson 1 which begins at 8:25am.
+Students must arrive at the Academy for 8:25am ready for the Year Group Meeting which begins at 8:30am.

 If there is a legitimate reason for a student’s absence, we ask that parents provide a note to this effect.
 Absences may be legitimated in three ways: